muhtasim7/Cost-to-Go-Uoft/README.md

 ## License

-This project was developed as part of a course at the University of Toronto and is licensed under the MIT License.
-Redistribution or commercial use is not permitted without permission.
+This project is licensed under the MIT License.

+---